splorp/haircut/readme.md

 + [BeautifulSoup 3.x](https://www.crummy.com/software/BeautifulSoup/)

 ## Change Log

+### 20201010
++ Added calculation of the median period between haircuts

 ### 20200922
 + Modified output for even more consistent display of days and dates